Leadwerks/Documentation/2ddrawing.md

 By default, a tile's position is oriented around its upper-left corner.
 This way if you position a tile at (0, 0) it will be visible in the top-left corner of the screen.

-The code below creates a single tile and places it at position (10, 10).
+The code below creates a single tile and places it at coordinate (10, 10).

 ```lua
 --Get the displays